Full route and details on PlotaRoute.com

 You may proceed seaward under engine power at no more than 5 knots (gardai with speed guns may be hidden in the gorse on either side of the channel to ensure that there are no infringements of this speed limit).
 You are permitted to sail as soon as you pick up your runners if you wish.
 Engines must be switched off by the time Charles Fort is on the port beam.

 Proceed to Adrigole Harbour under sail power alone.
-Engines may be used when Renabulliga headland is in on the port beam.
+On the approach to Adrigole Harbour, engines may be used when Renabulliga headland is on the port beam.

-Anchor in Adrigole Harbour (engines must not be used while runners are aboard) and send your runners ashore by dinghy.
+Anchor in Adrigole Harbour and send your runners ashore by dinghy.

 Adrigole to Hungry Hill